Internal Medicine

 Intensive Care Facilities

-We also have the ability to perform out-of-hours cell counts and cytolological evaluations of fluid samples, for example joint fluid aspirates or peritoneal fluid samples which is an important tool when determining whether or not a joint may be infected or whether a horse may need to undergo colic surgery.
+Our facility is equipped with the capability to perform out-of-hours cell counts and cytolological evaluations on fluid samples, such as joint fluid aspirates and peritoneal fluid samples.
+This is critical for determining joint infections or whether a horse may require colic surgery.

 Respiratory Diseases